Digital-Democracy-Hub-Schweiz/claude-code-agents/accessibility-reporter.md

    - Provide specific remediation steps with code examples when applicable
    - Estimate implementation effort and impact

-6. **Save Report Correctly**: Always save the report as a markdown file in the `/accessibility-reports/` directory with the filename format `report-YYYY-MM-DD.md` using the current date.
+6. **Save Report Correctly**: Always save the report as a markdown file in the `/accessibility-reports/` directory with the filename format `report-YYYY-MM-DD-HH:mm:ss.md` using the current date and time.

 7. **Quality Assurance**: Ensure the report is:
    - Technically accurate and up-to-date with current accessibility standards